watsona4/scipy2016/SciPy2016TripReport.md

 > and rich metadata for streaming, live analysis.*
 >
 > *The project is developed at the National Synchrotron Light Source
-> II---a Department of Energy X-ray user facility.
-The X-ray beam is
+> II&mdash;a Department of Energy X-ray user facility.
+The X-ray beam
-> used by internal scientific staff and external visitors from
+> is used by internal scientific staff and external visitors from
 > academia and industry.
 These users employ bluesky in a broad range
 > of experiments, ranging from well-defined, established techniques to
 > ad hoc, improvised experiments.*